xingstar97/Harvard_CS109/cs109a_hw3_web.md

 10/29/2018 is the day Hurricane Sandy, one of the worst hurricane, landed the east coast.
 It makes sense people stayed home for such day.

-## Question 3: Prepare the data for Regression
+## Prepare the data for Regression

 In order to build and evaluate our regression models, a little data cleaning is needed.
 In this problem, we will explicitly create binary variables to represent the categorical predictors, set up the train-test split in a careful way, remove ancillary variables, and do a little data exploration that will be useful to consider in the regression models later.